karthik1520/Recurring-Payments_Reminder/README.md

 🎨 Emojis

 🖥️ Automating with Windows Task Scheduler
 Open Task Scheduler

 Create Basic Task → Trigger: Monthly

-Program/script:
+Set Program/script to:

+text
+Copy code
 "C:\Path\To\Python\python.exe"

-Add arguments:
+Set Add arguments to:

+text
+Copy code
 "C:\Path\To\Recurring-Payments-Reminder\reminder.py"
 Start in: (leave empty)

 Save → Right-click task → Run

 Check your email 🎉

-Script works from Task Scheduler because it loads files relative to its own directory using __file__.
+The script works from Task Scheduler because it loads files relative to its own directory using __file__.

 🔧 How It Works (Technical Overview)

-Email formatting done using HTML + inline CSS
+Email formatting is done using HTML + inline CSS

 Script pulls payments from payments.json